 It would be remiss if we didn’t mention the delicious local specialty, Pasticciotto.
 Similar to a cupcake, the pastry was invented in Lecce in 1745.
 The small, sweet treat is made with various fillings – from traditional lemon ricotta to Nutella to unique combinations, like pistachio chocolate crunch.

-The chef of our favorite pastry shop sadly moved from Lecce to the coast, where he still churns out more than 300 flavors of Pasticciotto at the Pasticciotteria Bakery in Porto Cesareo.
-However, the delightful morsels are available at bakeries throughout the city.
-We never tried them at Caffe Alvino, but they get rave reviews!
+The chef of our favorite Lecce pastry shop sadly relocated to the coast, where he still churns out more than 300 flavors of Pasticciotto at the Pasticciotteria Bakery in Porto Cesareo.
+However, the delightful morsels are available at bakeries throughout Lecce.
+We never tried them at Caffe Alvino, but they get rave reviews! – as do the desserts from Pasticceria Natale.

-Kebabs and Fries – Fast Food in Lecce
+#9 Kebabs and Fries – Fast Food in Lecce, Italy

 With a lack of major fast food chains (thank goodness) and a surviving Greek/Turkish influence, kebab and fry shops are the popular option for cheap food on the go.
-For kebabs, we always picked the place with the longest line of locals.
+Our go-to for cheap eats is kebabs – and for kebabs in Lecce, we always picked the place with the longest line of locals.

-Our favorite fries are from Natural Chips (and, we admit, we ate these tasty treats more often than we should have!).
-The fries are made fresh using real potatoes (gasp!) and a choice of 20 different toppings (curry ketchup is my new fav!).
-Info and Reviews.
+Our favorite fries were from Natural Chips and, we admit, we ate these tasty treats more often than we should have!
+The fries are made fresh using real potatoes and a choice of 20 different toppings (curry ketchup is my new fav!).
+Update: Natural Chips has closed!

 Lecce, Italy Map of Restaurants